kubernetes/community/communication/youtube/youtube-guidelines.md

 ### Streaming Events

-YouTube admins with a system capable of streaming may be asked to stream public Kubernetes Community events such as the weekly [Community Meeting], [Meet our Contributors], or other publicly streamed events.
+YouTube admins with a system capable of streaming may be asked to stream public Kubernetes Community events such as the weekly [Community Meeting], or other publicly streamed events.
 For detailed information about streaming, see our [Streaming Config].

 ### Migrating Content